 Top riders will tell you that a flying start begins with the set-up.
 A straight back and alert stance are vital to a fast break.
 Elite BMX racers will also hold their wrists high with hands rolled forward to facilitate an explosive start.

-With cranks lined up with the slope of the start gate, hands rolled forward and the back set straight, the top BMX rider can exert the maximum body pressure in the right direction for a great snap.
+With cranks lined up with the slope of the start gate, hands rolled forward and a back set up straight, the top BMX rider can exert the maximum body pressure in the right direction for a great snap.

-Top riders will also focus on the top of the start gate for the first sign of movement.
+Top riders will also focus on the top rim of the start gate for the first sign of movement.
 The practice helps get the body balanced and in the correct position as the rider waits for the start gate to drop, and the rider can push down on the pedals.

 Fast starts occur when the rider's body weight is perfectly aligned with the downward thrust of the pedal.

 Getting the snap gives the fastest rider the advantage of being able to concentrate on the first jump or berm without having to worry about or negotiate other competitors.

 Pole position out of the start gate gives the rider a significant advantage in a BMX race.
 It is then up to them to hold that position until the finish line.